WOT

 Looking for something easy to make and perfect on a cold night?
 Look no further, the WOT Test Kitchen has whipped up a recipe that is sure to please.

-Out of the Women of Today Test Kitchen this week comes this hearty Braised Beef with Plantains and Chipotle Aioli that is literally bursting with flavor.
+Out of the Women of Today Test Kitchen comes this hearty, Braised Beef with Plantains and Chipotle Aioli that is bursting with flavor.

-WOT we love about this dish is that you can make it in a Dutch Oven and slow cook it in your oven or use a Slow Cooker.
+WOT we love about this dish: you can make it in a Dutch oven, slow cook it in your oven, or use a slow cooker.
 The Chipotle Aioli can also be made a day or two in advance, and this meal comes together quickly.
 If there are any leftovers, and we do mean if, this dish tastes just as good a night or two later.

 Braised beef is a meal you typically see served with mashed potatoes, but we made our version with plantains and the result was fantastic.
 Often confused with bananas, plantains are a starchy staple of many Latin American dishes and are a great replacement for potatoes in a meal.
 If you’ve never tried them, this is your chance… you won’t be sorry!